|Nutritional Guidelines (per serving)|

 - 1 piece galangal (or ginger, thumb-size grated)

-- 1 stalk fresh minced lemongrass (fresh, or 3 tbsp. frozen or bottled prepared lemongrass)
+- 1 stalk fresh minced lemongrass (fresh, or 3 tablespoons frozen or bottled prepared lemongrass)

 - 1/2 teaspoon coriander (ground)